Brazilian tinamou

 The Brazilian tinamou (Crypturellus strigulosus) is a type of tinamou found in tropical moist lowland forest in regions of Amazonian South America.

 Etymology

 Crypturellus is formed from three Latin or Greek words. kruptos meaning covered or hidden, oura meaning tail, and ellus meaning diminutive.
 Therefore, Crypturellus means small hidden tail.

 Taxonomy

 The Brazilian tinamou is a monotypic species.
 All tinamou are from the family Tinamidae, and in the larger scheme are also ratites.
 Unlike other ratites, tinamous can fly, although in general, they are not strong fliers.
 All ratites evolved from prehistoric flying birds, and tinamous are the closest living relative of these birds.

 Description

 The Brazilian tinamou is approximately 28 cm in length.
-It has reddish-brown upper parts, rufous throat, grey breast, whitish belly, and brown legs.
-The female has a distinct black barring and is ochraceous on its upper parts.
+It has reddish-brown upperparts, rufous throat, grey breast, whitish belly, and brown legs.
+The female has a distinct black barring and is ochraceous on its upperparts.

 Behavior

 Like other tinamous, the Brazilian tinamou eats fruit off the ground or low-lying bushes.
 They also eat small amounts of invertebrates, flower buds, tender leaves, seeds, and roots.
 The male incubates the eggs which may come from as many as 4 different females, and then will raise them until they are ready to be on their own, usually 2–3 weeks.
 The nest is located on the ground in dense brush or between raised root buttresses.